 If you are interested in volunteering to set up and monitor traps for corn rootworm or would like additional information, send an email to firstname.lastname@example.org by June 23, 2023.
 Please include your contact information and mailing address in the email.
 As part of the Iowa corn rootworm monitoring network, we will provide enough traps for each cooperator to monitor one transect (four traps) for four weeks.
 Free traps will be provided for 50 locations in 2023.

 Traps and a protocol will be mailed to you in late June or early July.
 It can take over a month for the emergence of adult corn rootworms to be complete, depending on degree day accumulation, but we will aim to capture peak emergence through our network.
 Trapping will likely begin during the third week of July.

 More information on Survey123 will be provided via email in late June, and you can opt-in at that time.
-If you participated in the trapping network in 2021 and used the Survey123 application, the process will be similar but the app will not be used.
+If you participated in the trapping network in 2022, the data entry protocol is similar, and you will be able to reuse those sites.
 Cooperators will not be obligated to use the application to enter data; people will still be able to email their trap captures to email@example.com, which will be kept for our use only or we could enter the data online for you if you wish.

 How can this help farmers?

-Aside from providing data to us, we hope these traps can provide the volunteer with valuable insight into their field or a client’s field and that this information can be used by anyone who makes management decisions.
+Aside from providing data to us, we hope these traps can provide the volunteer valuable insight for their field or a client’s field and that this information can be used by farmers, crop consultants, and agronomists who make management decisions.
 High adult activity may be concerning and indicate issues for the following growing season.
 It should be noted that four traps per field is a small sample and will not completely represent adult activity in that field.
 Implementing multiple transects is ideal for understanding adult density, so use caution when making management decisions based on a single transect.